Fourth Trimester Podcast Episode 35: How Activity And Mindfulness Contribute To Mental Health

 Stephanie also highlights the connection between eating and mood.
 There is so much more to food than the way it affects things like weight and nutrition.
 Both sugar and caffeine are stimulants.
 Even after you’ve had your baby, a sugar crash or caffeine crash can have an effect on the baby because there is an emotional connection between the parent and baby.
 If you’re having a mood swing, your baby is going to vicariously experience that as well.
 In other words, it is important to maintain healthy nutritional habits for the sake of your mental health as well as your physical wellbeing.

 Finally, becoming a parent is a good time to start thinking about your identity as an individual.
 Being more than “mom” or “dad” is healthy.
 What are those things that you enjoy?
 Are you a painter?
-Are you someone who enjoys yoga, playing the guitar, writing, travelling, reading?
+Are you someone who enjoys yoga, playing the guitar, writing, traveling, reading?
 Becoming a healthy, whole person is a lifelong journey.While being a parent can be all-consuming at times, knowing that we are more than our role as parents is an important distinction to make.
 Being aware of who you are will help to set an example of both passion and confidence.